Erriez/ErriezMHZ19B/README.md

 **Initialization Hardware Serial**

-Use first hardware `Serial`, or second hardware serial like `Serial1`, `Serial2` etc when available such as ATMEGA2560, Leonardo and SAM DUE boards:
+Any hardware serial like `Serial`, `Serial1`, `Serial2` etc can be used when supported by the CPU.
+Multiple hardware serial ports are only available on targets like ATMEGA2560, Leonardo and SAM DUE
+boards:

 ```c++
 #include <ErriezMHZ19B.h>